WHAT ARE EDUCATIONAL BENEFITS?

 To learn more about this program > https://education.mn.gov/MDE/dse/FNS/SNP/proc/App/

-The Application for Meals Benefits is now available online in the Infinite Campus Parent Portal.
-Next time, save paper and get a quicker response by submitting it online.
-Note: You must have a parent portal access to apply online.
+The Application for Educational Benefits is available online in the Infinite Campus Parent Portal.
+Note: You must have a parent portal account to apply online.
 If you need access, please contact Hope Mack at firstname.lastname@example.org or call 952-492-4221.

 - Log into your Parent Portal